cyfflying0125/FYP/README.md

-# Final Year Project - Design and Implement a 3D Wedding Planning Application
+The Design and Implementation of a 3D Wedding Planning Application Cao Yufei U1820478A